-Learn more about our nonprofit product donations and discounts
+Learn more about our nonprofit product grants and discounts

 Microsoft has partnered with TechSoup to validate nonprofit organizations.
 As part of the process, TechSoup reviews your organization's mission and activities.
 TechSoup uses publicly available and locally relevant information as well as information you will provide during registration and compares it with the eligibility criteria for Microsoft's offerings to nonprofits.

 We strive to make eligibility determinations as quickly as possible, and the process can take up to 20 business days.
 This timeframe can vary depending on nonprofit responsiveness to requests for additional documentation and country requirements.